Arash-Rezaie/SessionRepository/README.md

 Object obj = session.get("key1","default value if the given key doesn't exist");

 ```
-Also, you may want to use it to notify listener.
+Also, you may want to use it to notify a listener.

 1.After obtaining a session, register listener class:
 ```java